Nate Lowe Preview, Player Props: Rangers vs. Blue Jays

-On Monday, Nate Lowe (.229 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+On Tuesday, Nate Lowe (hitting .200 in his past 10 games) and the Texas Rangers face the Toronto Blue Jays, whose starting pitcher will be Hyun-Jin Ryu.
 First pitch is at 7:07 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-3 with two RBI) against the Athletics.
+In his last game he had a hitless showing (0-for-3) against the Blue Jays.

 Nate Lowe Game Info & Props vs. the Blue Jays